ChainAgnostic/CAIPs/CAIPs/caip-4.md

 ### Resolution Method

-To resolve a blockchain reference for the BIP122 namespace, make a JSON-RPC request to the blockchain node with method `getblockhash`, for example:
+To resolve a blockchain reference for the BTC namespace, make a JSON-RPC request to the blockchain node with method `getblockhash`, for example:

 ```jsonc
 // Request